Hong Kong during World War I

 The British colony of Hong Kong saw no military action during World War I (1914–1918).
 The biggest external threat to the colony was perceived to be the German East Asia Squadron, but the squadron was eliminated in December 1914.
 Nonetheless, the colony served as an important port in East Asia, including as the headquarters of the British China Station, and saw significant socioeconomical changes during the war.

 War contributions

 During much of the war, Hong Kong was administrated by Governor Francis Henry May.
-During the early weeks of the war, 60,000 to 100,000 Chinese residents left the colony for the neighboring province of Guangdong, in fear that the colony might be attacked.
+During the early weeks of the war, 60,000 to 100,000 Chinese residents left the colony for the neighbouring province of Kwangtung, in fear that the colony might be attacked.
 The colonial government was given extensive emergency powers during the war, but only used the powers once in 1917 to regulate the prices of certain goods.

 Local defences

 At the outbreak of the war, the colony was defended by three infantry battalions (one British and two Indian) of around 4,000 men, several coastal artillery batteries, a volunteer force of around 500 men, and a small local defence flotilla consisting of several destroyers and submarines.
 The garrison was commanded by Commander British Forces in Hong Kong Major-General Francis Kelly.
 From 1917, the garrison was augmented by the Hong Kong Defence Corps.
 Three armed merchant cruisers, converted from merchant ships in local dockyards, protected the port and the sea lanes.